deanishe/www.deanishe.net/content/post/workflow-firefox-bookmarks/index.md

 ### Profiles

 By default, the workflow reads the bookmarks.html file for the default Firefox profile.
-If you wish to read a different profile's bookmarks, set `profile_name` in the workflow's configuration sheet to the appropriate name, e.g. "dev-edition-default".
+If you wish to read a different profile's bookmarks, set `profile_name` in the workflow's configuration sheet to the appropriate name, e.g. `dev-edition-default`.